vishakhpk/iter-extrapolation/aav/README.md

 ```
 sh run_train_generator.sh
 ```
 6. We evaluate the output of the sequences using a CNN trained on the randomly sampled split of AAV.
+This script has a lot of dependencies from the FLIP codebase and should be copied into the baselines/ directory of FLIP to execute it.
 The script to train the CNN is found [here](https://github.com/J-SNACKKB/FLIP/tree/main/baselines) and can be run as follows:
 ```
 python3 train_all.py --split aav_7 --model cnn --gpu 0
 ```